data-goblin/powerbi-macguyver-toolbox/README.md

 You can use them for free, but I'd appreciate that you please cite [data-goblins.com](https://www.data-goblins.com) if you do.

-**SVG measure templates contributed by Štěpán Rešl.
+**SVG measure templates in the .pbix and .pbip files are contributed by Štěpán Rešl.
 Thanks Štěpán!**

 ## ⚠️ Notice
 These templates are provided as-is without warranties or guarantees.
 They are not maintained nor are they all necessarily suitable for use in production solutions.